kerumai/kerumai.github.com/_posts/2016-04-16-choose-what-you-spend-your-time-on.md

 If you made a decision yesterday based on the information you had then, but today you've gained further information, then you should re-assess.

 ## Gain Feedback Early, so you can Re-Assess Early

+> "When the facts change, I change my mind.
+What do you do, sir?" <small> -- <cite>John Maynard Keynes</cite></small>

 Try out ideas, but assess early, and give up on them if they don't look like they're going to be the most valuable thing you can work on this week.

 I'll often try and get more insight quickly by hacking something very ugly together that's just enough to give me some real feedback - whether that's some profiling data for a performance improvement, or just to confirm that a new feature would actually work in practice.

-I'll often just shelve little mini-projects after spending a few hours on them.
-I've gained enough feedback that I don't see them being as valuable as other tasks I could work on.
-So I stop working on them.
+And I'll frequently just shelve little mini-projects after spending a few hours on them.
+If I've gained enough feedback and don't see them being as valuable as other tasks I could work on, then I stop working on them.
 It's a __sunk cost, so move on__.

 The goal is to get some real feedback. __Data, not assumptions__.

-#### Optimize for getting fast feedback

-For my job, this means having easy paths for:

-- Getting _experiments_ deployed into load-test environments, and/or production quickly.
-- Getting comfortable at navigating code not only owned by my team, and being able to quickly try out changes to that 3rd party code.
-- Capturing the results of an experiment.
-  - Metrics, metrics, metrics.
-  - Profiling - both in test and production environments.
-  - Sometimes just running a test on my laptop.

 ## Judge the Value of Each of the Competitors for Your Time

 Consider the value, cost and risk of each of your options.
-You cannot properly compare options, based only on considering the value or cost or risk of them.
-You need to consider all of these to get a full picture, and therefore make a good choice.
+You can't properly compare options, based only on considering the value __or__ cost __or__ risk of them.
+You need to consider __all__ of these to get a full picture, and therefore make a good choice.

 From the pov of my work, I see these as: